dustywhite7/Econ8320/SlidesCode/13 - Statsmodels.md

 # Preparing a Dataset

-When using formulas, we prepare our dataset by importing the data into a Pandas `DataFrame`.
+When using formulas, we prepare our dataset by importing the data into a `pandas` `DataFrame`.
 We should take care that each of our variables has a name with
 1) **No spaces**
 2) No symbols
 3) Made up of letters and numbers (also can't have a number as the first character)